Last updated: 9 August 2026 — Spectrum Energy Systems

 Why this question matters

 Solar lifespan determines payback maths.
 An 8–10 year payback on a 25–30 year asset means 15–20+ years of essentially-free electricity.
-We've measured Spectrum installs going back to 2011 — the panels are still producing within a few percent of their original PV*SOL forecasts.
+We've installed over 1,000 systems across the East Midlands since 2011, and the early ones are still producing within a few percent of their original PV*SOL forecasts.
 This guide tells you what actually happens to a UK solar system over 25 years, where the real risk points are, and how to make sure your system gets there.

 In This Guide